ndf-zz/fletchck/README.md

 Configuration is via JSON file or an in-built web user interface.

-The following checks are supported:
+The following checks are provided:

+   - cert: Check TLS certificate validity or self-signed expiry
    - smtp: SMTP with optional starttls
    - submit: SMTP-over-SSL/Submissions
    - imap: IMAP4-SSL mailbox
-   - https: HTTP request
+   - https: HTTP/HTTPS request
-   - dns: DNS query
-   - cert: Check TLS certificate validity and/or expiry
-   - ssh: SSH pre-auth connection with optional hostkey check
+   - ssh: SSH pre-auth connection with hostkey check
-   - disk: Disk space check, fails when usage exceeds percentage
+   - sequence: A sequence of checks, fails if any one member check fails
    - ups: Monitor a "QS" serial UPS status
    - upstest: Perform a "QS" serial UPS self-test and report faults
    - remote: Tracks the state of a check running on a remote instance fletchck over MQTT
-   - sequence: A sequence of checks, fails if any one check fails
+   - disk: Disk space check, fails when usage exceeds percentage
+   - memory: Check free memory space on host system
+   - cpu: Check local average CPU load on host system
+   - temp: Comet temperature probe
+   - dns: DNS query

 Service checks that use TLS will verify the service certificate and hostname unless the selfsigned option is set.